Miner killed in Kellingley Colliery roof fall

 Gareth Williams, UK Coal's managing director for mining, said the roof fall happened at 16:35 BST.

 He said: "Colleagues successfully recovered one of the two employees trapped by the lower leg.
-UK Coal regrets to confirm the second colleague was confirmed dead by our own team, despite our best efforts."'Terrible and tragic'
+UK Coal regrets to confirm the second colleague was confirmed dead by our own team, despite our best efforts."

 An investigation by specialist mine inspectors from the Health and Safety Executive (HSE) and officers from North Yorkshire Police will be carried out at the pit.